n7l/thoth/README.md

 Create a postgres database that's locally accessible.
 I use https://postgresapp.com/

-The expected credentials are in `./database.py`
+The expected credentials are in `./database.py`.
+It uses port 5454 to hopefully avoid conflict with your other projects ;)

 Run the sql in `./schema.sql` to create the schema Note the commented out `CREATE DATABASE` command which you can run or otherwise create a `thoth` database